Toggle menu

 About the fund

-The government announced £100 million of funding for local authorities to deliver additional support to households to assist with Council Tax increases for 2023-24.
+Gosport Borough Council has been allocated a limited amount funding to support households with Council Tax increases for 2023-24.
 It applies to both working age and pension age households receiving Council Tax Support (CTS) during 2023-24.

 The Council Tax Support Fund is divided into two distinct elements as follows:-